 Travel aboard a cruise ship is like staying in a resort hotel, except that your accommodation is also your transportation.
-You retire to the same bed each night and awake in a new place each morning.
+Small expedition boats and passenger ships have an undeniable advantage over large cruise vessels.
+On a small ship Arctic & Antarctica cruises, you retire to the same bed each night and awake in a new polar place each morning.
 More and more people are discovering the joy and convenience of exploring a string of new destinations without changing hotels or repacking their suitcases.

 When most people think of cruise ships, they imagine the floating mega-resorts that can exceed 1,000 feet (328 meters) in length.
 They imagine disembarking to explore the day’s destination with thousands of their shipmates and possibly also the passengers of several other ships in port that day.
 This style of traveling is certainly not for everyone.
 Many people prefer the autonomy and flexibility of independent travel.
 They want the freedom to wander off the beaten track, to discover the undiscovered, and to experience the world in a personal way.

 At the same time, seasoned cruise passengers have realized there are still many parts of the world that are inaccessible to large cruise ships, due to constraints of draft or lack of port facilities.
 Some of these places are so remote or inhospitable that one cannot simply go on one’s own either.
 Such is the case with the Polar Regions.